ande3577/redmine_group_management/README.markdown

 * Adding/Removing project memberships

+* Creating/Deleting Groups

-A user can only manage groups to which he/she belongs.
+* Manage all groups (otherwise a user can only manage groups to which he/she belongs)